 A large proportion of job openings are never advertised online.
-This is true at all levels and across most industries.
+This is true at all levels–for line, managerial and executive roles–and across most industries.

 These unadvertised jobs are often known as the “hidden job market.”
 To access these opportunities you need to be known to an insider, either by chance or by making yourself known – through networking.

 Why would an employer not advertise a job?

 1) It’s expensive.
 No company wants to spend money unnecessarily.

 2) It brings in an overwhelming flood of applicants.
 This is time-consuming for employers.

 3) People naturally prefer to hire someone they feel they know and trust.
 A candidate with whom they’re already acquainted (e.g., through networking), or who is referred, seems like a “safe bet” compared to hiring a stranger who answered an ad.